 Colca Canyon Entrance Fee

 All visitors to Colca Canyon must pay a 70 soles entrance fee.
 You can buy the ticket at any checkpoint.
-Hold on to the ticket, as park officials will ask to see it at various checkpoints along the typical tourist route.
+Hold on to the ticket because park officials will ask to see it at various checkpoints.